 The first half of the year ended.
 It is always interesting to breathe, take stock of what we have done so far, and prepare for the second semester.
-For this, it is important to rest and summer vacation seems a perfect time.
+For this, it is important to rest, and summer vacation seems a perfect time.
 Here are five tips for the holidays inspired by art history.

 I love tips inspired by art history.
 You may want to see how to take care of your hair, how to break up, or how to be happy according to great paintings.
 Art deals with life all the time, and the wisdom that comes from paintings should not be ignored.
 But let’s get down to business.
-Let’s go to our five ways to enjoy the vacation time inspired by art history!
+Let’s go to our five ways to enjoy the vacation time, inspired by art history!

 The advice to cultivate your social life on vacation comes from one of my favorite artists, Pierre-Auguste Renoir (1841–1919).
 Luncheon of the Boating Party is one of his most famous works.
-It depicts a lunch among friends on a holiday, on the banks of the River Seine.
+It depicts a lunch among friends on a holiday, on the banks of the river Seine.
 Most of the people represented in the painting were Renoir’s friends and the girl with the dog in her hands, Alice, later would be his wife.

-Renoir apparently enjoyed socializing or at least liked to paint it.
+Renoir apparently enjoyed socializing, or at least liked to paint it.
 Another of his well-known pictures is Dance at Moulin de la Galette, which also portrays a lively meeting, this time on a Sunday afternoon.
-If you liked this painting and want to know more about it, I recommend this article (you’ll like it even more!)
+If you liked this painting and want to know more about it, I recommend this article (you’ll like it even more).

-I admit that I am not a very sociable person, and would hardly have endured such an afternoon as portrayed in Renoir’s paintings.
-But if you like to go out and have fun with your friends, this is the best tip for you.
+I admit that I am not a very sociable person, and would hardly have endured such an afternoon as portrayed in Renoir’s paintings, but if you like to go out and have fun with your friends, this is the best tip for you.

 Well, that’s probably the advice I’m giving myself in this rest period, inspired by my fellow countryman Almeida Júnior.
-He was an incredible Brazilian painter, for whom I am passionate, who dealt with themes such as daily life and common people with their small tasks at a time when historical painting was at its peak.
+He was an incredible Brazilian painter, about whom I am passionate, who dealt with themes such as daily life and common people with their small tasks at a time when historical painting was at its peak.
 Despite this, Almeida Júnior was extremely respected and became one of the most crucial members of the Academy of Fine Arts of Brazil.

-I’m lucky to live in the country where his paintings are kept and have seen those two girls in person, and I can assure you, they are fantastic.
+I’m lucky to live in the country where his paintings are kept and have seen those two girls in person, and I can assure you they are fantastic.
 So is reading books.
 With which of the girls would you identify?
 The one who is reading while dreaming, imagining what happens in the book and lost in her own thoughts or the one reading and analyzing, while waiting for whoever is occupying the chair in front of her?
-Personally, I think it’s okay to be a bit of every.
+Personally, I think it’s okay to be a bit of either.

 Most people like music, that’s indisputable.
-And many of us have thought of learning to play an instrument, have we?
+And many of us have thought of learning to play an instrument, haven’t we?
 You can enjoy the holidays while learning to play one and make it a relaxing habit after a day of exhausting work.